mjoppich/igem_munich_2018/docs/install.rst

 in the terminal.

-2. **Anaconda**
+2. **Miniconda/Anaconda**

-* Download the installation package here: https://repo.angaconda.com/archive/Anaconda3-5.3.0-MacOSX-x86_64.pkg
+* Download the installation package for Miniconda here https://conda.io/miniconda.html or Anaconda from https://www.anaconda.com/download/#macos .
+Miniconda is smaller in size, sufficient for sequ-into, but may require to download more data afterwards than Anaconda.
-* Open your terminal window (for example by typing "terminal" in the spotlight search field) and enter the following:
+* Open your terminal window (for example by typing "terminal" in the spotlight search field) and enter, depending on the version you downloaded, the following:
 ::
-    bash ~/Downloads/Anaconda3-5.3.0-MacOSX-x86_64.sh
+    bash ~/Downloads/Miniconda3-latest-MacOSX-x86_64.sh

 * The installer prompts “In order to continue the installation process, please review the license agreement.”
 Click ``Enter`` to view license terms.
 * Scroll to the bottom of the license terms and enter ``yes`` to agree to them.
 * The installer prompts you to press ``Enter`` to confirm the location.
 It may take a few minutes to complete.
 We recommend you accept the default install location and press ``Enter``.
-* The installer prompts “Do you wish the installer to prepend the Anaconda install location to PATH in your /home/<user>/.bash_profile ?”
+* The installer prompts “Do you wish the installer to prepend the Miniconda/Anaconda install location to PATH in your /home/<user>/.bash_profile ?”
 We recommend ``yes``.
-* The installer finishes and displays “Thank you for installing Anaconda!”
+* The installer finishes and displays “Thank you for installing Miniconda/Anaconda!”
-* The installer describes Microsoft VS Code and asks if you would like to install VS Code.
-Enter ``yes`` or ``no``.
+* If the installer asks to install Microsoft VS Code, enter ``yes`` or ``no``.
 You don't need Microsoft VS Code to use sequ-into!

 If you have any trubles installing Anaconda you can review this site for more details and a visual installer: http://docs.anaconda.com/anaconda/install/mac-os/#macos-graphical-install